Rowan's Story

 Graduate

 I took a year off after undergrad to travel and launch Visible Geology on the web and then in 2012 started a masters degree in Geophysics with Eldad Haber at the University of British Columbia.
-I started SimPEG, an open source geophysical inversion framework.
-I transfered from a masters to a doctorate program in 2013.
+I transferred from a masters to a doctorate program in 2013.
 This is also when I decided that I had copious amounts of free time, and should probably start a company.
 This fixed the free time problem.
 Research, code, attend conferences, write, present, open-science-ify, run a conference, burnout, rally, publish, move to Calgary, burnout, rally, dissertate.
 In 2017, I finished my PhD.
 My research was on a numerical framework aimed at increasing quantitative communication in the geosciences.
 This framework has been developed through my studies on electromagnetics, subsurface flow, and structural geology.
 Much of my research is accessible through an open-source software initiative for simulations and parameter estimation in geophysics (SimPEG).

 Dreams